col1107/DeathBan/README.md

 Commands:
 --
 		* dbreload:
-			Reload the configuration file
+			Description: Reload the configuration file
+			Usage: /dbreload

 		* dbunban:
-			Remove the specified player from the ban list.
+			Description: Remove the specified player from the ban list.
+			Usage: /dbunban <player>

+		* dblives:
+			Description: View/Edit a players amount of lives
+			Usage: /dblives <player> - View a players lives remaining /dblives <add:set> <player> <amount> - Add to, or set a players number of lives.

 Permissions:
 --